SukarayamJanjua/Ransomware/README.md

 # Ransomware
-A ransomware malware that can encrypt any files. the files can also be decrypted back only if encryption key or secret phrase in known to the victim
+A ransomware malware that can encrypt any files which can only be decrypted back using the encrption key or a unique secret phase